 - Sloth bear: Covered with dark, shaggy fur, sloth bears inhabit the forests and grasslands of the Indian subcontinent, mostly at low elevations.
 They primarily eat termites, but as omnivores, they're also known to feed on eggs, carrion and plants.
 They're not especially big — ranging from 100 to 300 pounds — but they can be aggressive toward people.
-The species is listed as "vulnerable" to extinction by the International Union for Conservation of Nature.
+The species is listed as Vulnerable by the International Union for Conservation of Nature (IUCN).

-- Giant panda: Despite the common misconception that giant pandas are related to raccoons, they actually are a type of bear, the sole surviving member of the Ailuropoda genus.
-More than 99 percent of their diet consists of 30 different species of bamboo, although they can digest meat, too.
+- Giant panda: Despite the common misconception that giant pandas are related to raccoons, they are a type of bear, the sole surviving member of the Ailuropoda genus.
+More than 99 percent of their diet consists of 30 bamboo species, although they can digest meat, too.
 This mostly vegetarian diet reduces their likelihood of attacking people, but perhaps the main reason attacks are rare is that giant pandas themselves are rare.
-They live in just a few mountainous areas in central China, but captive breeding programs are aimed at eventually introducing captive-bred pandas to the wild.
-The species is listed as "threatened" by the IUCN.
+They live in just a few mountainous areas in central China, but captive breeding programs are aimed at introducing captive-bred pandas to the wild.
+The species is listed as Threatened by the IUCN.

-More information For more advice on how to survive a run-in with a bear, check out this Claymation video clip.
+For more advice on how to survive a run-in with a bear, check out this video:

 Editor's Note: This article has been updated from its original version, which first appeared on March 9, 2011.